pachyderm/pachyderm/doc/docs/1.11.x/troubleshooting/general_troubleshooting.md

 #### Recourse

 Either ``pachd`` or your pipeline's worker sidecar may be getting OOM killed as it grows while getting data from object storage.
-There are a couple of levers you can manipulate to get the storage container to stay within limits you set.

 One of the ways you can give storage more resources is by increasing the ``cache_size`` parameter in your pipeline spec.
 Increase it to what you can afford; its default is 64M.(If you’re using a release prior to 1.10.0 and you have cluster-wide or namepace policies on resource limits, you may need to manually edit the pipeline RC.)